 Although I cannot recommend you interpret such signals as I describe above,

-you may soon come to trust thembut in any case you act on these signals
+you may soon come to trust them.
+In any case, if you act on these signals

-and my description of them at your own risk.
-Two
+and my description of them, you do so at your own risk.

-In the British Isles, however, it is not a good idea to flash your headlights to indicate you want to
+Similarly in the British Isles it a good idea to flash your headlights to indicate you want to

 pass, as this is likely to offend the driver ahead of you; better just

-express a sense of urgency by using your indicator and hovering quite near
+express a sense of urgency by using your indicator and hovering significantly near

 behind the vehicle and somewhat toward the center of the roadbut without